Category: Foundations

 (2 Corinthians 12:9)

-Christianity offers freedom not by pretending you’re fine, but by refusing to leave you trapped.
+And it doesn’t ask you to pretend you’re fine to get there.
+Christianity doesn’t deny human brokenness.
+It offers freedom not by pretending you’re whole, but by refusing to leave you trapped.

 “God chose the foolish things of the world to shame the wise… the weak things of the world to shame the strong.”